kelvinguu/giterable/README.md

 # Giterable
-Iterate through files in your Git repo and load them.
+A Java package for iterating through files in your Git repo and loading them.

 ```java
 File repoPath = new File("demo_project/.git");